ibm-cloud-docs/loadbalancer-service/external-resources.md

 {:tip: .tip}
 {:download: .download}

-# External Resources
+# Other Resources

-These resources are created by IBM and some of our partners and customers.
+These resources are created by IBM© and some of our partners and customers.

 ## Blogs